Anish1337/AInfo/README.md

 * Github is not rendering the html file as a website will fix.

 ### 29/05/2021
+* Renamed main.html to header.php
-* Moved main.html to header.php, installing MAMP to render website from localhost.
+* Used MAMP to view php files from localhost
-* Still looking for a way to see the rendered website on Github.
+* Website now has a static header across all sub pages.
+* TODO: Paste the text from the notes to the subpages